White-eyed vireo

 The white-eyed vireo (Vireo griseus) is a small songbird of the family Vireonidae.

 Distribution and habitat

 It breeds in the eastern United States from New England west to northern Missouri and south to Texas and Florida, and also in eastern Mexico, northern Central America, Cuba and the Bahamas.
 Populations on the US Gulf Coast and further south are resident, but most North American birds migrate south in winter.
 This vireo frequents bushes and shrubs in abandoned cultivation or overgrown pastures.

 Breeding

+They nest near the ground in tangled thickets.
+Nests are made of weeds, leaves, grass, bark or bits of trash.
 The grass-lined nest is a neat cup shape, attached to a fork in a tree branch by spider webs.
 It lays 3–5 dark-spotted white eggs.
 Both the male and female incubate the eggs for 12–16 days.
 The young leave the nest 9–11 days after hatching.